York

 866 CE

-In 866, Northumbria was in the midst of internecine struggles when the Vikings raided and captured York.
+In 866 CE, Northumbria was in the midst of internecine struggles when the Vikings raided and captured York.
 As a thriving Anglo-Saxon metropolis and prosperous economic hub, York was a clear target for the Vikings.
 Led by Ivar the Boneless and Halfdan, Scandinavian forces attacked the town on All Saints' Day.
-Launching the assault on a holy day proved an effective tactical move – most of York's leaders were in the cathedral, leaving the town vulnerable to attack and unprepared for battle.
+Launching the assault on a holy day proved an effective tactical move, most of York's leaders were in the cathedral, leaving the town vulnerable to attack and unprepared for battle.
+It is possible that its gates were open to let in people from the surrounding countryside.

 Norse coinage was created at the Jorvik mint, while archaeologists have found evidence of a variety of craft workshops around the town's central Coppergate area.
 These demonstrate that textile production, metalwork, carving, glasswork and jewellery-making were all practised in Jorvik.
 Materials from as far afield as the Persian Gulf have also been discovered, suggesting that the town was part of an international trading network.
 Under Viking rule the city became a major river port, part of the extensive Viking trading routes throughout northern Europe.